top of page

 2. Ladder Safety

 Improper ladder use can lead to serious injuries.
-Cover topics such as choosing the right ladder, inspecting ladders before use, maintaining three points of contact, and avoiding overreaching.
-Reinforce proper ladder storage and handling.
+Cover topics such as choosing the right ladder, inspecting it before use, maintaining three points of contact, and avoiding overreaching.
+Reinforce proper ladder storage and handling practices.

 3. Personal Protective Equipment (PPE)

-PPE is a critical component of workplace safety.
-Discuss selecting the right PPE for the job, ensuring proper fit, and maintaining eye, face, head, hearing, respiratory, and foot protection.
-Encourage workers to recognize the role PPE plays in preventing injuries.
+PPE is a vital component of workplace safety.
+Discuss selecting the right PPE for each job.
+Ensure proper fit and maintenance of eye, face, head, hearing, respiratory, and foot protection.
+Recognize the role PPE plays in preventing injuries.

 4. Electrical Safety